What is a Celiac Diet: Gluten-free Doesn't Always Mean Celiac-Safe

 Basically, if you have celiac disease, it’s very important that your diet avoids gluten and cross-contact with gluten to stay safe.

-And some times cross-contact needs to be taken even more seriously (yes, it gets more serious), like with the non-responsive celiac diet.
+And some times cross-contact needs to be taken even more seriously (yes, it gets more serious), like with the fasano diet.

 Balancing Your Diet to Heal Celiac

-A celiac diet is not only one that is gluten-free but also is one that supports healing.
+A diet for celiac is not only one that is gluten-free but also is one that supports healing.

 It also makes sure that no nutrients are missed in the diet.
 (Check out this post for 5 Common Gluten-Free Diet Nutrient Deficiencies)